Project #1: Nanoparticle Exposure, Transport and Transformation

 Faculty Mentor: Mark Wiesner, Professor, Civil & Environmental Engineering, Duke

-Due to their small size, a very large fraction of the atoms making up nanoparticles are located on the particle surface.
-Thus, processes that affect nanoparticle surface chemistry will likely affect the transport, biouptake, and reactivity of these materials.
-Research on this project seeks to determine how nanoparticle surface chemistry affects their fate in the environment and how quickly these particles reach eco-receptors.
-This information is then used to populate a modeling framework for assessing the risks posed by nanomaterials to the environment based on the exposures (concentrations and availability) that are likely to occur and the long-term persistence of nanomaterials.
+Nanoparticles have extremely high surface to volume ratios so processes that affect nanoparticle surface chemistry will affect their transport, biouptake, and reactivity.
+Our project researches how surface chemistry of nanoparticles affects their fate in the environment and how quickly these particles reach eco-receptors.
+This information is then used to populate a modeling framework for assessing the risks posed by nanomaterials to the environment based on likely exposures (concentrations and availability) and long-term persistence of nanomaterials.
 Key physical-chemical pathways such as aggregation, deposition, and dissolution are examined.
 Additional transformations to nanoparticles and their surfaces resulting from oxidation, reduction, and adsorption are studied.
 Students will be fully involved in the execution of research investigating a wide range of materials including metal nanoparticles, metal oxides, fullerenes, carbon nanotubes and composites of these and other materials.
-We will examine the relative affinity of these materials for various environmentally-relevant solid phases as a basis for predicting where nanoparticles will likely reside in the environment, and how nanoparticle transformation may affect bio-uptake and availability.
-The role of aggregation and adsorption in altering nanoparticle reactivity, particularly as measured by the production of reactive oxygen species, is to be quantified.
+We will examine the relative affinity of these materials for various environmentally relevant solid phases as a basis for predicting where nanoparticles will likely reside in the environment, and how nanoparticle transformation may affect bio-uptake and availability.
+The role of aggregation and adsorption in altering nanoparticle reactivity, particularly as measured by the production of reactive oxygen species, will be quantified.

 Project #2: Quantitative Analysis of Carbon Nanomaterials in the Aquatic Environment

 Faculty Mentor: P. Lee Ferguson, Associate Professor, Civil & Environmental Engineering, Duke